ART EXHIBITION SPARKS $4,300 DIABETES RESEARCH DONATION

 Since then Jamie has spearheaded our first successful crowdfunding campaign Help Crippa Kick Diabetes Research Goals raising more than $60,000 for our 2021 research program.
 One significant research grant was named in his honour in 2020.

-“I’ve not let my diabetes stop me from playing AFL or doing anything else I dream about but diabetes is difficult to manage even with new technologies and it’s relentless – you can’t not think about it for even a day so those of us who live with it, and those around us, still can’t give up on the idea of a cure,” said Cripps.
+Jamie told us “I haven't let diabetes stop me from playing AFL or doing anything else I dreamt about.
+But diabetes can be difficult to manage even with new technologies – I think about it every day.
+We can’t give up on finding a cure”.

-“I’m grateful that I can manage my diabetes well thanks to research advances, including the discovery of insulin many years ago now, but you definitely lose some freedom when you’re diagnosed – it’s a burden it would definitely be great to live without,” explained Jamie.
+Jamie was admitted to hospital seriously ill but he’s learned to tackle the challenge head-on and is now doing his bit to raise funds for research.
+“I’m grateful I can manage my diabetes well thanks to research advances, including the discovery of insulin many years ago, but I definitely lost some freedom when I was diagnosed – it’s a burden I would definitely like to live without,” explained Jamie.

 “I’m hopeful that by taking on this role with Diabetes Research WA, I can highlight the need for more research into all forms of diabetes.”

 You can stil help Crippa kick more research goals here

 Like to see the different ways and events where you can help us?
 Take a look at Everyday Hero It's easier than you think.
 Grab your tribe and help us do our research!